mattlennon3/awesome-config/README.md

 - [ ] gimp maximize on open
 - [ ] delayed autostart for some apps (spotify)
 - [ ] ctrl + alt + v to reset volume to 40% (set this on start too?)
+- [ ] autostart spotify should check if it's already running and not run if it is

 vertical stacking layout: